 When you enrol with Oxford Home Schooling we will agree on an intended examination date with you.
 Your support will last all the way up to this examination date, regardless of whether you decide to do the course in 9 months or 30.

 The recommended number of study hours for this course is 200 hours.

 Our International GCSE Economics course fee is £375.

 You may pay using our interest-free easy payment scheme.
 Pay a £75 deposit followed by eight monthly instalments of £37.50.

 You will receive support from a fully-qualified tutor holding either a Postgraduate Certificate in Education (PGCE) or a degree in education.

 When you begin this course, you will agree an examination date or dates with your Student Adviser.
 Your support period lasts up to this examination date.

-One of the main benefits of the Economics IGCSE is that it covers so many topics.
+One of the main benefits of the International GCSE Economics is that it covers so many topics.